molevolworkshop/molevolworkshop.github.io/other.md

 ## Group Photos

 Each year we take a group photo and create a key to people.
-Click the link below for the most recent group photos.
+Click the link below for the most recent group photo.

 [2019 group photo](/group-photos/2019/)